inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 You fill a much-need gap.
 Breadth-first search is the bulldozer of science.
 		-- Randy Goebel
-In most countries selling harmful things like drugs is punishable.
+In most countries selling harmful things like drugs is nishable.
-Then howcome people can sell Microsoft softw and go unpunished?
+Then howcome people can sell Microsoft softw and go unnished?
 (By hasku@rost.abo.fi, Hasse Skrifvars)
 Drink and dance and laugh and lie
 Love, the reeling midnight through